-Some studies [24, 25] make use of several machines within an only physical computer in order to minimize costs and optimize the testbed control.
+Some studies [24, 25] make use of several machines within an only physical machine to minimize costs and optimize the testbed control.
 For instance, User Mode Linux (UML) has been used in the implementation of some emulators like vBET [26].
 Virtual nodes connect to each other through an emulated network running under the network card driver.
 This concept matches with the test environment we want to deploy.

-5.2 Test Platform Requirements
+5.2 Test platform requirements